Andre92Marcos/linux/service_process_management.md

 All processes have an assigned PID that can be viewed under /proc/ with the corresponding number.
 Such a process can have a parent process ID (PPID), known as the child process.

+## Process

+A process can be in the following states:

+	Running
+	Waiting (waiting for an event or system resource) Stopped
+	Zombie (stopped but still has an entry in the process table).